-Once upon a time getting dressed for the office was easy.
+Once upon a time, picking suitable dress for the office was easy.
 I knew what I would be doing all day, I knew the dress code of the company I worked for and I knew once my work day was finished all I had to do was drive home and relax in the evening.
 One outfit did the job – sometimes for several days!

 So we need our outfits to work as hard as we do, not cost us the earth and not to look filthy after a few minutes of wear in a house full of children!
 Here are a few tips I have picked up from admiring some of the beautifully dressed “Yummy Mummys” who appear at the school gate looking calm and serene despite having three children and their own business: